jmix-framework/jmix/README.md

 To manage tenants go to the *Tenant management -> Tenants* screen.

-Tenants are created and managed by global admins - users that don't belong to any tenant.
+Global admins create and manage tenants - users that don't belong to any tenant.

 Each tenant must have a unique *Tenant Id* and a default administrator assigned.

-# Tenant Permissions

-Tenant permissions are compiled at runtime during the user logs in and stored in the user session.
-For implementation, see `MultiTenancyAttributeConstraint` and `MultiTenancyNonTenantEntityConstraint`.

-If a user has read-only access to an entity, so the user can't permit other users to modify it, but can prohibit users to read the entity.

-**Specific** and **UI** permissions have been hidden from tenants.

-# Login
+# Authentication
-You can create users with equal logins for different tenants.
+You can create users with equal usernames for different tenants.
 For each user which belongs to a tenant will be added suffix with tenant id into the username.
 For example, you will create a user with username - `user1` also it has tenant id - `tenant1`.
 It means that the user will be saved with username as `tenant1\user1`.

-In order to login into an application you can choose one approach for login:
+In order to authenticate into an application you can choose one approach for login:
 1. You can use the URL parameter when you open the login screen.
+To enable this option add parameter `jmix.multitenancy.tenantIdUrlParamName` to the application properties file.
-The parameter name defined by `tenantIdUrlParamName` application property.
-Now, you can use a username without a tenant suffix.
+   Then add the tenantId parameter to the URL when log in, for example: `http://localhos:8080/#login?tenantId=some_tenant` Now, you can use a username without a tenant suffix.
 Using the example above you can log in as `user1`.
 2. You can log in with a full username without a URL parameter.
 For that, you should use a username with a tenant id.
 For the example above that, we should use `tenant1\user1` for login.

 # Common and Tenant-Specific Data